MaybeTarun/circlepe/README.md

 # Circlepe

-This project is built with Vite and React.
+This project is built with Vite using React, TypeScript, Framer Motion and TailwindCSS.

 ## Prerequisites